Ma Mon Luk: Ma Mon Luk

-However, the claim that Ma invented the mami, which originates from the media company ABS-CBN, is likely untrue.
-According to linguist Gloria Chan-Yap, mami is derived from Philippine Hokkien maq ("meat") and mi ("noodle") and is Fujianese in origin, not Cantonese.
-Like the siopao, the noodle dish already existed in Filipino-Chinese cuisine before Ma popularized his version.

 Ma became known as “Ma Mon Luk” and from a small shop along Tomas Pinpin Street in Binondo, Manila, he would open his first restaurant with the name “Ma Mon Luk Mami King” at the nearby 826-828 Salazar Street.
 He would promote his restaurant by giving away free samples of siopao.
 If he ran out of siopao samples, he would give his business card with his signature at the back to signify a free bowl of mami at his restaurant.
-The restaurant would transfer to Calle Azcárraga (now Recto Avenue) in 1948 and eventually move to 545 Quezon Boulevard in Quiapo, Manila two years later, where it still exists.
+The restaurant would transfer to Calle Azcárraga (now Recto Avenue) in 1948 and eventually move to 545 Quezon Boulevard in Quiapo, Manila two years later.
 By the 1950s, Ma and his food were nationally known.

 With his success, Ma was able to return to China and seek the hand of his beloved Ng Shih.
-He would establish his family home and main restaurant at 408 Quezon Avenue in Quezon City during the 1950s.
+He would establish his family home and main restaurant at 408 Quezon Avenue in Quezon City, which still exists to date, during the 1950s.

 Death

-Ma died on September 1, 1961, of throat cancer and is buried at the Chinese Cemetery in Manila.
+Ma died on September 1, 1961, due to throat cancer and is buried at the Chinese Cemetery in Manila.

 Legacy

 After Ma's death, his children (all surnamed “Mamonluk”) would continue the restaurant, expanding to as many as six branches in the 1980s.
 By the end of the 20th century, however, only the original two branches established by Ma would remain.
-The two remaining restaurants are currently operating under the family owned Ma Mon Luk International Corporation.
+In 2020, the Quiapo branch closed down and the Quezon City branch became the sole restaurant.
+The restaurant operates under the family-owned Ma Mon Luk International Corporation.

+Mami etymology and origins

+Ma Mon Luk billed himself as the "Mami King" and maintained that mami was named after himself, i.e. “Ma mi” (馬麵 (马面, Má-mī)), literally meaning "Ma’s noodles", so that he was its "inventor".
+The company maintains this up to the present.
+Alternately, mami is thought to come from manok (chicken) and miki (a type of egg noodle).
+This is supported by beef or pork mami sometimes being known as bami, from baboy (pork/pig) or baka (beef/cow).
+(The Ma Mon Luk restaurants serve both chicken-and-pork mami and beef mami as separate dishes).
+Regardless, the claim that Ma "invented" mami is likely untrue.
+According to linguist Gloria Chan-Yap, mami is derived from Philippine Hokkien maq ("meat") and mi ("noodle") and is Fujianese in origin, not Cantonese.
+Like the siopao, the noodle dish already existed in Filipino-Chinese cuisine before Ma popularized his version.